qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 harder the test becomes to understand and the less helpful its feedback will be.

 We start losing time on figuring out failing tests.
-By mixing UI integration and view logic, we start introducing bugs because things are getting complicated.
+By mixing UI integration and view logic, we start introducing defects because things are getting complicated.
-There are too many paths to cover in tests.
+There are too many paths to cover in tests, and it takes us a long time to read and undestand what the code and tests are doing.

 ![negative effects of fast tests](/attachments/blogposts/2020/fast-test-effects-2.jpg)